Better Bowels

 Stimulant Laxatives

-Mechanism: Stimulate enteric nerves and colonic contraction
+How do they work: Stimulate enteric nerves and colonic contraction

-Onset: 6–12 hours oral; faster rectally
+How fast do they work: 6–12 hours oral; faster rectally

 • Examples: